-We've gotten a lot of questions this year from new beekeepers regarding bees clustering on the front of their hives.
+We've receive questions each year from new beekeepers regarding bees clustering on the front of their hives.
 What is it?
 Why are bees doing it?
 Is it normal?
 Should it be discouraged?
 It's an easy answer, with one or two caveats.

 WHAT ARE THEY DOING?